NAKULMAK05/Landscapes-Image-Classifier/README.md

 <br/>

 **Requirements**<br/>
-Ensure you have the following installed on your system:<br/>
+Ensure you have the following dependencies installed on your system:<br/>

 * Python 3.8 or higher<br/>
 * Libraries required for this project are mentioned in the requirements.txt<br/>